cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 If the `fileAMTroot`'s piece N exists, then return the block. else null.

 ## E. process manager
-// registration message handinig 登记, this can also happen in other main func
+// registration message handling 登记, this can also happen in other main func
 ```
- * myChainsMap.add (TAU)
+ * myChains.add (TAU)
  * onGenesisMsg creation, default each chain is "auto-relay", means genesis miner will check tau chain and add  tau relay into own chain.  auto-relay is a local config for the chain creator. any other peer can add relay info on community chain
  * onHamtGraphsyncMsg,
  if hamtsync not finish, reject; else